What is Defamation? Illinois’s Definition of Defamation

 - Frequent Communication & Dialogue: We pride ourselves on open lines of communication, and will make sure to keep you in the loop with any updates to your removal.

 - Results: At Minc Law, we know who to work with and how to work with them.
 We’ve worked with countless content managers, site administrators, and third-party arbitration firms to secure swift and permanent defamation removals.
-Websites and businesses respond to Aaron Minc and his team.
+Websites and businesses respond to Minc Law.